-The U.S. Food and Drug Administration (FDA) has reported potential risks associated with the drug Xolair (omalizumab) after a five year study submitted by the drug’s manufacturer, Genentech, a unit of Roche Holding AG, and 25 clinical trials that compared Xolair to a placebo.
+The U.S. Food and Drug Administration (FDA) has reported potential risks associated with the drug Xolair (omalizumab) after a five-year study submitted by the drug’s manufacturer, Genentech, a unit of Roche Holding AG, and 25 clinical trials that compared Xolair to a placebo.

 Xolair was originally approved in 2003 as an injectable asthma medicine for patients (12 years and older) who suffer from moderate/severe recurrent allergic asthma and whose condition could not be controlled by inhaled steroids.
-The drug is used in asthma patients who have elevated levels of a substance called IgE in their blood and has also been approved to treat a form of chronic hives in both adults and children.
+The drug is used in asthma patients who have elevated levels of a substance called IgE in their blood and have also been approved to treat a form of chronic hives in both adults and children.
 It is marketed jointly by Roche and Novartis AG.

 The study found several significant issues with patients who were treated with the asthma drug Xolair (omalizumab) compared to patients who were not treated with Xolair.
 They included:

 - a higher risk of heart attack, mini-stroke, chest pain and blood clots in the lungs and veins, among other problems, though the extent of increased risk is unclear

 - slight increase of potential problems involving the heart and blood vessels supplying the brain

 - a greater risk of pulmonary hypertension, or high blood pressure in the arteries of the lungs

 - There was no significant difference in cancer rates between patients who use Xolair and those who don’t.
 However, since the study was only 5 years, the FDA determined they cannot rule out a potential risk of cancer with the use of Xolair.
 This warning was added to the Warnings and Precautions section of the drug label.